ozgucdlg/microservices/README.md

 ## Service Dependencies

-- All services register with Eureka Server
 - Order Service depends on Product and Inventory Services
-- All services except Eureka Server require Security Service for authentication
+- All services require Security Service for authentication

 ## Monitoring and Management

 - Each service exposes actuator endpoints for monitoring
-- Services register with Eureka for service discovery
-- Load balancing is handled by Spring Cloud LoadBalancer
+- Prometheus metrics available for all services
+- Logging patterns configured for better traceability

 ## Development Notes

 - Services use Spring Boot 3.0.6
-- Spring Cloud for service discovery and configuration
 - RESTful APIs with proper error handling
 - Transaction management for data consistency
-- Reactive programming with WebFlux where applicable
+- Docker support for all services
+- Multi-stage Docker builds for optimized images